wh-alice/mig_visualstudio/vs/modeling/how-to--set-clr-attributes-on-an-element.md

 ---
-title: "How to: Set CLR Attributes on an Element | Microsoft Docs" ms.custom: "" ms.date: "10/21/2016"
+title: "How to: Set CLR Attributes on an Element" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"